aastavsashasen/SEN-Virtual-Mouse/README.md

 I could not help it, I had to smile.
 Although it may be a little difficult to see, in this case you can clearly see that our color1 stands on its own compared to the background, thus is a good choice for a color to track and control the mouse.
 The background (including me) seems to consist of low hue and saturation values (off-white yellow/orange/red colors).

-## Code Walkthrough

-Here we will attempt to get a better understanding of the code and what the various sections are doing.

-Work in progress.....